 - Remove the starter motor and replace it with a new one.

 - Reconnect any connections to the new starter that you removed from the old starter and replace any parts you removed to access the starter.

 - Reconnect the battery terminals and crank up the engine.
 It might not fire right away, so you might want to give it a few tries until it starts.

 As the old adage goes, prevention is better than cure.
 In this case, the best thing for you to do is to maintain your car even though you are not driving it as often.

 How to Maintain a Non-Moving Car

-If your car is left idle during this MCO period, you are advised to start your car’s engine at least once a week for 10 minutes.
-It is intended to keep your car’s battery charged and ensure that the car’s alternators and other components function properly.
-Do take note not to turn on the air conditioner or car infotainment system during this period to maximize the battery charging process.
-You can also remove the battery of your car to maintain its battery power.
+If you have not driven your car all week, you are advised to start the engine and leave it running for 10 minutes.
+This is to keep your car’s battery charged and ensure that the car’s alternators and other components function properly.
+Do not turn on the air conditioner or car infotainment system during this period to maximize the battery charging process.

 Make sure no trash or food waste is left inside your car especially if you leave your car for a long period of time.
-This not only invites pests such as cockroaches, but it can also cause an unpleasant foul odor.
-Apart from cleaning the interior of your car, you should also regularly clean and disinfect frequently touched parts of the car such as steering wheel, door handles and others.
-Be sure to use a car-friendly product.
+This not only invites pests such as cockroaches and ants, it also causes an unpleasant foul odor that could linger on in your car.
+In warm and humid climates such as we have here in Malaysia, car interiors could be susceptible to molding.
+Having a dehumidifier in your car could help to keep your car mold-free.

-Cars that are left for a long period of time can cause flat-spotting on the tires.
+Leaving your car for long periods of time can cause flat-spotting of the tires.
 Flat-spotting causes the tires to lose its shape and this will cause your steering wheel to vibrate when you drive.
 To prevent this from happening, increase the air pressure by 3 PSI if you are not planning to drive your car for a long time.
-You can also drive your car forward and backwards to rotate the tires to avoid the risk of flat-spotting.
+You can also drive your car forward and backward once every few days to rotate the tires to avoid the risk of flat-spotting.